tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: [wikiart.org](https://www.wikiart.org/en/paintings-by-style/cubism?select=featured)

-In his essay *Piet Mondrian: The Man and His Work,* editor and translator Harry Holtzman writes:
+In his essay *Piet Mondrian: The Man and His Work,* Harry Holtzman writes:

 > Mondrian saw Cubism as the new awareness of the intrinsic means of plastic expression, as the destruction of the naturalistic and the mimetic, as the conscious
 > construction of the picure-plane, as the dynamic rhythm of its composition of forms in space.  [p.
 8.]

-And in his essay *Piet Mondrian: Art and Theory to 1917,* editor and translator Martin S. James writes:
+And in his essay *Piet Mondrian: Art and Theory to 1917,* Martin James writes:

 > Cubism, Mondrian repeatedly stressed, opened the way for the New Plastic.
 Shortly after seeing examples of early Cubist work by Picasso and Braque at the Monderne
 > Kunstkring in late 1911, he settled in Paris.
 His analytical Cubist "compositions" of 1912-13 in grays and browns were based on a favorite motif, the tree, where
 > particular forms disappear almost completely in the whole.  [p.
 14.]

-I never really understood Cubism, but had an idea that it was somewhat complicated.
-It turns out that when it comes to understanding these paintings, a little information from the right source can go a long way.
+I never really understood Cubism, but it turns out that when it comes to understanding these paintings, a little information from the right source can go a long way.

 At one point I put Mondrian's book aside and started reading Douglas Cooper's book *[The Cubist Epoch](https://www.goodreads.com/book/show/552681.The_Cubist_Epoch),* published in 1971.
-Cooper's book in turn frequently refers to the poet Guillaume Apollinaire, who wrote *[The Cubist Painters, Aesthetic Meditations](https://en.wikipedia.org/wiki/The_Cubist_Painters,_Aesthetic_Meditations)* which was published in 1913.
+Cooper's book in turn frequently refers to the poet Guillaume Apollinaire, who wrote *[The Cubist Painters, Aesthetic Meditations](https://en.wikipedia.org/wiki/The_Cubist_Painters,_Aesthetic_Meditations)* which he wrote between 1905 and 1912 and had published in 1913.

 In this short book Apollinaire claims the goal of the Cubist painters is to "encompass past, present and future in a single glance" [p.
 8].
-This explains very concisely why these works appear so fractured: Picasso, Braque, and the other Cubists deliberately sought to capture multiple points-of-view of their subjects in a single image.
+This explains very concisely why these works appear so fractured: Picasso, Braque, and the other Cubists deliberately sought to capture multiple points-of-view from different points in time of their subjects in a single image.
+Realizing that painters found themselves in competition with photographers and filmmakers helps explain their interest in this sort of style.

 At one point, Apollinaire explains Cubism by comparing the paintings to music: